 It’s four years since German budget supermarkets Aldi and Lidl began in earnest their assault against the established ‘Big Four’ British grocers.
-Both stores had been slowly growing in the UK for many years, but the hubristic expansion of Tesco, Sainsbury’s, Asda and Morrisons created a distinct opportunity.
+Both stores had been slowly growing in the UK beforehand, but the hubristic expansion of Tesco, Sainsbury’s, Asda and Morrisons created a distinct opportunity.

 The mood among shoppers had turned from range to convenience, while value was more important than ever.
 Burdened with a network of half-populated hypermarkets, Tesco and the gang were therefore woefully unready for the price war the expansive ‘discounters’ (they hate the term) unleashed.

 To put that in perspective, their combined share has grown nearly 80% since the summer of 2013.
 That's billions extra passing through their tills each year.